MadDinosaur/ISEP-LAPR2/docs/SprintC/US14/US14_Requirements.md

 > The report contains the diagnosis.
 The report is free text and should have no more than 400 words.
 ### 1.3.
 Acceptance Criteria

+* AC1: The Specialist Doctor can only write a report when all previous steps are completed.
-* AC1: The report should have a maximum of 400 words.
+* AC2: The report should have a maximum of 400 words.

 ### 1.4.
 Found out Dependencies